Adèle Haenel

-Adèle Haenel ([adɛl enɛl]; born 11 February 1989) is a French actress.
-She is the recipient of several accolades, including two César Awards from seven nominations and one Lumières Award from two nominations.
+Adèle Haenel ([adɛl enɛl]; born 11 February 1989) is a French actress and political activist.
+She is the recipient of several accolades, including two César Awards from seven nominations and one Lumière Award from two nominations.

 Haenel began her career as a child actress, making her film debut with Les Diables (2002) at the age of 12, and quickly rose to prominence in the French entertainment industry as a teenager.
 She received her first César Award nomination for her performance in Water Lilies (2007), which also marked the beginning of her long professional and personal relationship with director Céline Sciamma.
 In 2014, Haenel received her first César Award for her supporting role in Suzanne, and in 2015 won the César Award for Best Actress for Love at First Fight.
 She continued to garner recognition for her performances in BPM (Beats per Minute) (2017), The Trouble with You (2018) and Portrait of a Lady on Fire (2019).
+In 2023, she retired from the film industry in protest against its "sexism" and "patriarchy".
+She has since focused on stage work and political activism.

 Early life

 Haenel was born on 11 February 1989 in Paris.
-Her mother is a teacher and her father is a translator.
-She grew up in Montreuil, Seine-Saint-Denis in what she described as "a very left-wing, artistic neighborhood".
+Her mother is a teacher and her father a translator.
+She grew up in Montreuil, Seine-Saint-Denis, in what she has called "a very left-wing, artistic neighborhood".
 She has Austrian heritage through her father and speaks fluent German.
-Haenel started acting at the age of 5 and was involved in local theatre.
-As a child, Haenel would mimic cartoon characters, particularly the characters of Tex Avery.
+Haenel started acting at age 5 and was involved in local theatre.
+As a child, she mimicked cartoon characters, particularly those of Tex Avery.

 Haenel studied economics and social sciences at the Lycée Montaigne.
-She had planned to attend HEC Paris and took a preparatory course, but ultimately failed the entrance exam.
+She had planned to attend HEC Paris and took a preparatory course, but failed the entrance exam.
 Haenel continued her studies in economics and sociology, eventually receiving a master's degree.
 She also pursued studies in physics and marine biology.